-Isabel Allende is an iconic Chilean writer who has written countless works of fiction, including the best-selling novels The House of the Spirits, Eva Luna, and City of Beasts, as well as various memoirs, such as her latest release The Soul of a Woman.
+Isabel Allende is an iconic Chilean writer who has written countless works of fiction, including the best-selling novels The House of the Spirits, Eva Luna, and City of Beasts, as well as various memoirs, such as The Soul of a Woman.
 Writing in her native Spanish and often including aspects of magical realism—a literary genre that paints a realistic view of the modern world while also adding magical elements—her books have been translated into over 40 languages and over 70 million copies have been sold worldwide.

 Below you can find a few highlights from the conversation, as well as related links where you can find out more about Isabel’s fascinating work.

 This episode is from of our archive recorded back in 2019 acting as a pilot to introducing the FF Podcast, a series dedicated to exploring the stories behind the creative change-makers in our community.

 On writing her The House of the Spirits

 “The story just went crazy, I couldn’t control it.
 The characters were just coming and I realised I was writing something that was not true.
 It was my truth, my vision, my memory, but it wasn’t reality.
 But I didn’t care.
 I just kept on writing.”

 On the military coup in Chile

 “Things were building up… but we didn’t believe it would happen in Chile, because we had a very long history of democracy.
 We thought that military coups happened in some banana republics far away, but not to us.
 So when it happened on September 11, 1973, it was such a shock.
 The country was taken over by the military in a matter of hours because there was no resistence.
 My life as a journalist, and a citizen ended there.”

 “I left for Venezuela, alone at first, thinking it wouldn’t be for too long.
 Shortly after, my husband realised it was not safe for me to come back, so he left with our two children and we met in Venezuela… we lived there for 13 years.”